-The Texas Rules of Appellate Procedure allow an appellant the option of including points of error or questions presented.986 For appellants choosing points of error, the supreme court has approved the following single, broad point of error on appeal: "The trial court erred in granting the motion for summary judgment."987 This wording will allow argument concerning all the possible grounds upon which summary judgment should have been denied.988 Nonetheless, the appellant must attack each basis on which the summary judgment could have been granted.989 If it does not make a specific challenge to a ground, whether proper or improper, the summary judgment concerning that ground will
+The Texas Rules of Appellate Procedure allow an appellant the option of including points of error or questions presented.
+For appellants choosing points of error, the supreme court has approved the following single, broad point of error on appeal: "The trial court erred in granting the motion for summary judgment."
+This wording will allow argument concerning all the possible grounds upon which summary judgment should have been denied.
+Nonetheless, the appellant must attack each basis on which the summary judgment could have been granted.
+It does not make a specific challenge to a ground, whether proper or improper, the summary judgment concerning that ground will